oemden/Adobe-AUSST-Autosync/README.md

 # Adobe-AUSST-Autosync
- Sync Adobe AUSST script and launchd
+Script `ausst_incremental.sh` & launchd `com.example.hq.ausst.plist`

+to run incremental sync for Adobe Server AUSST on a mac on regular basis.